-- 16. In Device Actions, select My Playlists. - 17.
-In the Commands tab under My Playlists, enter the name of the next playlist that you'd like to play; for example, Mom's Favorites. - 18.
-Drag the green arrow on top of the first blue question mark to the Script pane to make it a second subset of the first conditional.
+16. In Device Actions, select My Playlists.

+17. In the Commands tab under My Playlists, enter the name of the next playlist that you'd like to play; for example, Mom's Favorites.

+18. Drag the green arrow on top of the first blue question mark to the Script pane to make it a second subset of the first conditional.

-The next time the button on the Keypad is pressed, the value of the variable will be Mom's Favorites (Dad's Favorites is shown below), and will then cue that playlist in the Theater.
+The next time you press the button on the keypad, the value of the variable will be Mom's Favorites (Dad's Favorites is shown below), and then will cue that playlist in the Theater.

-- 19. In Device Actions, scroll up, and select the 6 Button Keypad in the Theater. - 20.
-In 6 Button Keypad Actions, click Button 4.
+- 19. In Device Actions, scroll up and then select the 6 Button Keypad in the Theater. - 20.
+In 6-Button Keypad Actions, click Button 4.

 21. Click the square of color to choose the color you want Button 4's LED to be when Mom's Favorites plays.
-Choose the color in the menu that pops up (in this example: green), and click OK.
+Choose the color in the menu that pops up (in this example: green), and then click OK.